 5 Tips for dealing with their misplaced anger.

 Approximately 6 percent of the adult population in the United States meets the criteria for a borderline personality disorder, according to the largest study on personality disorders to date.1 This study indicates that almost half are men (47 percent) and slightly more are women (53 percent).

 One of the primary characteristics of borderline personality disorder (BPD) is emotion dysregulation.
 People with this disorder experience wide mood swings with sudden and intense anger, which they often direct toward those closest to them.
 In some cases, they have a “high-conflict” personality, meaning that they have a repeated pattern of focusing their anger on one or more specific Targets of Blame, which prolongs or escalates conflicts.
 If you are such a Target (boyfriend, girlfriend, spouse, parent, child, co-worker, close neighbor, a helping professional), you know what I’m talking about.
 This a major mental health problem affecting the relationships of tens of millions of people every day.

-This article is written to give you some tips on how Targets of Blame can deal with a person with borderline personality disorder.
+This post is written to give you some tips on how Targets of Blame can deal with a person with borderline personality disorder.
 These tips may also help those with BPD who are trying to overcome this pattern.
 It’s important to note that there are many people with BPD who do not have high-conflict personalities (HCPs) and therefore aren’t preoccupied with specific Targets of Blame.
 So I am just talking here about borderline HCPs.